Are you trying to figure out how to keep your home safe for children? Read this article to learn the best childproofing tips.

 Cleaning products, laundry pods, and other hazardous items pose a real threat.
-Ideally, these should be kept in a locked cabinet out of your child’s reach.
+Ideally, it would be best to keep these in a locked cabinet out of your child’s reach.

-If this isn’t an option, then using adhesive cabinet locks is the next best thing.
+If this isn’t an option, using adhesive cabinet locks is the next best thing.

 7. Watch Out for Heavy Objects

-As soon as babies start to roll, pull up, and attempt to walk, heavy objects around the home create a serious hazard.
+As soon as babies start to roll, pull up, and attempt to walk, heavy objects create a severe hazard around the home.
 Once again, you’ll want to get down on the floor and look at things from the baby’s point of view.

-Remove or secure heavy objects on shelves or cabinets, anchor furniture to walls, and secure items like televisions and lamps.
+Remove or secure heavy objects on shelves or cabinets, anchor furniture to walls and items like televisions and lamps.
 You can purchase furniture straps to attach cabinets and other furniture to wall studs.
-Museum putty can also easily hold decorative items in place on shelves so they won’t fall and break if they’re shaken or bumped.
+Museum putty can also easily hold decorative items on shelves so they won’t fall and break if they’re shaken or bumped.